-ILLIAIL CAN IVADIS STORE HANDBOOK FAGL 4 OF 4 SUBJECT: PHYSICAL SECURITY 3.3.11 (Deleted Nov 2024) 3.3.12 A plan for the secure cannabis storage room construction methods to the specifications list 3.3.10 (e.g. minimum 5/8-inch plywood in lied drywall), must be submitted to AGLC for approved plan.
-(Amended May 2024) sted under Subsection eu of metal mesh and
+SUBJECT: PHYSICAL SECURITY

+- 3.3.11 (Deleted Nov 2024) - 3.3.12 A plan for the secure cannabis storage room, including alternative construction methods to the specifications listed under Subsection 3.3.10 (e.g. minimum 5/8-inch plywood in lieu of metal mesh and drywall), must be submitted to AGLC for approval along with any changes to the approved plan.
+(Amended May 2024)